LiskArchive/lisk-legacy-docs/administration/source.md

 ### Console

-This script is really useful in development.
-It will initialize the components of Lisk and load these into nodejs REPL.
+This script is useful in development.
+It will initialize the components of Lisk and load these into Node.JS REPL.

 ```bash
 Usage: node scripts/console.js